 In tough times, standards may slip, but it's still a small excuse for the sensitive task of storing food and drink.
-Recently, a British warehouse suffered a mammoth fine – £156,000, or just over $190,000 – for "filthy conditions."
-According to Planet Concerns, just two random hygiene visits led to an emergency notice.
+In 2022, a British warehouse suffered a mammoth fine—£156,000, or just over $190,000—for "filthy conditions."
+According to MyLondon, random inspections led to an emergency notice.
 A lack of lighting, storage and disinfectant stations had spoiled many goods, while their origins were barely discernible on their packaging.
 There was hardly any allergen information either.
 Despite these concerns, the company kept selling stock, much of which was out of date.
 It's an extreme case of cowboy standards in the logistics industry.

 While the Ealing warehouse shows a severe lack of care and forethought, it's worth reminding ourselves that food-grade protection is a very serious business.
 So much can go wrong.
 Thousands of people may depend on your food deliveries, and the cost of bad, unsafe produce can be enormous.
 Double check your own processes; we have some suggestions for what to do.
 They might become essential for new hires or anyone managing a large team.